ellebells/ai-fitness-coach/README.md

 AI Fitness Coach
 A real-time, browser-based personal trainer that uses the orchestration of three distinct AI models to provide live form correction, rep counting, and voice-activated control.

-This project was developed as a submission for the CM3070 Project module, based on the "Orchestrating AI models to achieve a goal" template.
+This project was developed based on the "Orchestrating AI models to achieve a goal" template.
 It is a full-stack web application built with React, Flask, and TensorFlow.js.

 Live Demo Features